nkaeming/unsupervised-machine-learning-of-topological-phase-transitions-from-experimental-data/README.md

 # Unsupervised machine learning of topological phase transitionsfrom experimental data
-This repository contains the notebooks and scripts to reconstruct the results in this paper [insert arxiv link].
+This repository contains the notebooks and scripts to reconstruct the results in our paper https://arxiv.org/abs/2101.05712.

 # Where to get the data
 We provide access to the data via zenodo [insert doi].
 You can download the zip archieve there and unzip it.
 It will contain the data as well as the trained models.